 President General’s Project: “Honoring Our Heritage ~ Focusing on the Future ~ Celebrating America” expresses the ideals and true spirit of the Daughters of the American Revolution.
 For more than a century, DAR members around the world have worked to promote historic preservation, education, and patriotism.

-Special Projects Grants: Distributes grant funds to provide financial support at the community level for projects that support the three DAR mission areas: historic preservation, education and patriotism.
+DAR Historic Preservation Grants: Distributes grant funds to provide financial support at the community level for projects that support the three DAR mission areas: historic preservation, education and patriotism.

 Americanism: Promotes knowledge, loyalty and love of country for American citizens, whether naturalized or citizens by birth; awards the DAR Medal of Honor and the DAR Americanism Medal.